dbt-labs/docs.getdbt.com/website/docs/reference/dbt-commands.md

 * In [dbt Cloud](/docs/cloud/develop-in-the-cloud)
 * On the [command line interface](/docs/core/about-the-cli) (CLI)

 The following sections outline the commands supported by dbt and their relevant flags.
 Note that some commands are only supported when using the CLI.

 For information about selecting models on the command line, consult the docs on [Model selection syntax](node-selection/syntax).

-**Available commands:**
+### Available commands

+Select the tabs that are relevant to the your development workflow.
+For example, if you develop in the dbt Cloud IDE, select the "Available commands in dbt Cloud" tab.

 <Tabs>
 <TabItem value="cloud" label="Available commands in dbt Cloud">

-Use the following dbt commands in the [dbt Cloud IDE](/docs/cloud/develop-in-the-cloud)
+Use the following dbt commands in the [dbt Cloud IDE](/docs/cloud/develop-in-the-cloud) and use the `dbt` prefix.
+For example, to run the `test` command, type `dbt test`.

 - [build](/reference/commands/build): build and test all selected resources (models, seeds, snapshots, tests)
 - [compile](/reference/commands/compile): compiles (but does not run) the models in a project